 And yes, it can totally pass off Char Siew’s sibling.
 The pork was roasted excellently, slightly charred outside but retaining its juice, tenderness and that characteristic pork essence.

 The bed of Pea Tendrils were crunchy and bitter, tasting like the vegetables with mushrooms in oyster sauce we always have at wedding dinners.
 Tiny chunks of pear chutney added the sweet factor to the dish bringing the entire dish to a balance of salty, bitter and sweet plus that dark smokey roasted flavour.

 It could do with some more pear chutney though; they were too sparse.
 Loved this, I mean c’mon it’s a classy french interpretation of char siew, what’s there not to like?!

 When it comes to the Chilled Boston Lobster Ravioli, Fresh Guava, Lime Sabayon, Ikura, (S$28) No friggin’ clue where the ravioli is so I assume the little translucent sheet is a representation of a ravioli skin.
 Odd interpretation aside, this was an appetising entrée that played with multiple light flavours.

 The natural sweetness from the lobster meat, slight tartness from crunchy guava strips and burst of oceanic fish flavour makes this pretty interesting.
 Very unique and definitely intriguing, it’s something worth the try but not one of my favourite.

 So long contemporary ravioli.

 In the Alaskan King-Crab (S$32). juicy King Crab lined this tomato salsa-like Espelette pepper sauce that’s sweet and tangy.
 Little FYI, espelette peppers are from Basque region of France, from the village Espelette.
 Apparently, these peppers are like the lighter version of cayenne powder.

 Hidden under the king crab are bits of uni.
 The angel hair pasta was drizzled in a crab stock sauce with ikura scattered about.
 A Japanese influenced dish that is sweet and briny, offering a taste of the ocean that’s thoroughly got my approval.

 Grilled within a desirable window of doneness, the meat had great texture and tenderness.
 The pork was marinated sufficiently, hence it tasted great even without the sweet wine sauce.
-Under the pork lies a bed of mashed potatoes that isn’t overly starchy or heavy.
+Under the pork lies a bed of mashed potatoes that was not overly starchy or heavy.